firedhat/goon-nightly/docs/index.md

 3. Run `goonstation.dmb` (the BYOND executable)
 4. You are an admin!
 Time for crime.

 To update to a new version, do this again, but drag the new `goonstation` folder into the one you already have.
+Then replace the old files with the new one (be sure to check any 'do this for all files' option!)

 ## Tricks